-Recently Puro Fairtrade Coffee sent me a package that included some of their coffee.
-I love coffee, and since I have officially moved from ‘liking coffee’ to ‘needing coffee’ each and every morning (and um, afternoon, too), I was very happy to review theirs.
 I do put a lot of coffee into my body and have invested a lot of money over the years in buying it, so words like ‘fair trade’ and ‘organic’ are very important to me.
 But the sentence I loved in the email Puro sent me was: we also want to show other companies that people and planet are just as important as profit.
 Maybe there is a place for kindness and generosity after all.

 (You can read more about Puro’s mission here.
 And, the coffee brews up dark, deep, and smooth.
 It also tastes amazing in ice cream.)

-No-Churn Fig + Coffee Ice Cream with Cacao Nibs
+Fig and Coffee No-Churn Ice Cream

-1 can [14 ounces] sweetened condensed milk
+- 1 can [14 ounces] sweetened condensed milk

-1 tablespoon pure vanilla extract
+- 1 tablespoon pure vanilla extract

-1/2 cup fig compote (recipe follows)
+- 1/2 cup fig compote recipe follows

-1/2 cup strong cold coffee or cold press
+- 1/2 cup strong cold coffee or cold press

-2 cups cold heavy cream
+- 2 cups cold heavy cream

-1/4 cup cacao nibs
+- 1/4 cup cacao nibs

 Fig Compote

-1/2 pound fresh, black mission figs
+- 1/2 pound fresh black mission figs

-3 tablespoons unsalted butter
+- 3 tablespoons unsalted butter

-3 tablespoons dark brown sugar
+- 3 tablespoons dark brown sugar

-3 tablespoons honey
+- 3 tablespoons honey

-good pinch of kosher salt
+- good pinch of kosher salt

-Preheat your broiler.
+- Preheat your broiler.
 Cut the stems off each fig, then slice them into quarters (see note).

-Add the butter, brown sugar, and honey to a cast-iron pan (or a broiler safe pan).
+- Add the butter, brown sugar, and honey to a cast-iron pan (or a broiler safe pan).
 Cook for about 1 minute over high heat, stirring frequently, until syrup begins to bubble.
 Add the figs and stir them, coating them with the syrup.

-Place your pan under broiler to caramelize the figs. Broil for about 5 minutes, swirling the pan a few times to keep the sugar from burning (make sure to use an oven mitt).
+- Place your pan under broiler to caramelize the figs. Broil for about 5 minutes, swirling the pan a few times to keep the sugar from burning (make sure to use an oven mitt).
 The figs are done when the syrup is thickened slightly and amber in color, and the edges of the figs are dark and glossy.
 Remove the pan and set aside to cool.

 34 Comments